pwall567/kjson-spring-test/README.md

 ### `mock`, `mockGet`, `mockPost`

-The Spring class `MockRestServiceServer` provides facilities for testing REST clients, but the conventional use of this class involves a chain of "fluent" function calls., using `MockRestRequestMatchers` static functions.
+The Spring class `MockRestServiceServer` provides facilities for testing REST clients, but the conventional use of this class involves a chain of "fluent" function calls, using `MockRestRequestMatchers` static functions.
 The `kjson-spring-test` library provides a DSL-based approach to client testing.

 The `mock` extension function for `MockRestServiceServer` allows mock requests to be declared in a Kotlin idiomatic